Breaking Down the Key Sections of a Home Warranty Contract

 Plan Length, Renewals, and Cancellations

 This section tells you how long your policy runs (typically 12 months), whether it auto-renews, and what fees apply if you cancel early.
-Read this carefully — some contracts charge a cancellation fee or only offer a prorated refund on the unused term.
-Our guide on how to cancel a home warranty walks through exactly what to expect.
+Read this carefully.
+Some contracts charge a cancellation fee or only offer a prorated refund on the unused term.

 Liabilities Section